WHAT YOU NEED TO KNOW

 A mortgage forbearance does not happen automatically.
-You must contact us and let us know you have been impacted by Covid-19, either directly or indirectly, and want a mortgage forbearance.
-Please call us at 1-800-724-1633.
+You must contact us and let us know you want a mortgage forbearance due to a temporary hardship related to a disaster, unemployment, etc. Please call us at 1-800-724-1633.

 What communications will I receive after submitting my hardship assistance request?

-You will receive a letter confirming you have been approved for a COVID-19 forbearance plan
+You will receive a letter confirming you have been approved for a forbearance plan